andrewstart/fantasy-capitalist/README.md

 ### Current status of the game, relative to the design:
 * The interface is obviously very rough, and lacks any sort of help guiding the player on what to do (as the goal was to make the game more complicated).
-    * The game isn't even properly responsive to window size
+    * The game isn't even properly responsive to window size, and that really should be fixed.
 * Only the very basics are in the game right now
     * one multi-structure production change (I'd like to see multiple chains that sometimes meet)
     * workers can't be moved between structures